-Men and women are fairly equally represented in the 2000 town labor force.
-74% of men age 25 or older and 63% of women in the same age bracket are in the labor force in 2000.
-Most of the work force in Peacham is dependent on jobs outside town.
+Most of the workforce in Peacham is dependent on jobs outside town.
 St. Johnsbury, Montpelier, and other smaller communities provide a large portion of the employment available to Peacham residents.
 An increasing number of jobs, however, are found within Peacham.
 In addition to teachers and other local government employees, there are several in the construction trades, agricultural enterprises, retail trade, and home occupations.
-As communication technology advances, one can assume that a larger number of home occupations, (56, or 17% in 2000) especially those tied to clients and larger businesses in other parts of the state and country, may grow.
+As communication technology advances, it is assumed that a larger number of home occupations may grow.
 Currently, the job opportunities revolve around the regional economy centered in St. Johnsbury and to a lesser extent the Upper Connecticut River Valley and the Capital Region (Barre and Montpelier).
 Prospects in these regions for the near future are uncertain; however, the growth in the Northeast Kingdom is projected to be the lowest in the state in the next few years.
 The Town of Peacham must remain attentive to the region of which it is a part in projecting its own growth in population, its school age population, and its tax base.

-Commercial Development

 There currently are limited, but important opportunities for commercial growth in Peacham.
-The one remaining store, for instance, could benefit from increased business through regional cultural heritage tourism programs, bicycle tours, snowmobile travelers as well as the annual fall foliage activities and other holiday celebrations in town.
+Retail business could benefit from increased business through regional cultural heritage tourism programs, bicycle tours, or snowmobile travelers as well as the annual fall foliage activities and other holiday celebrations in town.
 Regional cultural heritage programs hold promise because they can divert tourists from typical routes that skirt Peacham in favor of those that have Peacham as a destination.
 Developing and advertising the historic and cultural resources of the community and providing information for self guided tours of the community for those who visit Peacham could be important elements of these programs.
 Participating as part of a regional effort could also pay dividends in terms of commercial revenues.

 Home occupations are another area for growth.
 These span traditional "cottage industries" to a range of professional services.
 These opportunities result largely from the communication revolution.
 There may be steps that can be taken by the town to further encourage and support these businesses.
-Favorable zoning bylaws exist that provide substantial flexibility for home occupations.
+Favorable zoning bylaws should exist that provide substantial flexibility for commercial, industrial and home occupations.